v-exec/Elyium/README.md

 ###Scope - Plan

-Now, I realize that a non-linear, procedurally generated branching narrative with filtered google search images that uses geolocation for world navigation is not easy to make.
-In fact, I don't think I can do all of this within the given timeframe.
-The project above describes an 'ideal' version of this project.
-This 'ideal', of course, is likely to change over the course of the project, as it's likely that some parts do not require as much complexity as I initially intended to implement.

-With that being said, here's a breakdown of the tasks to be completed for the production of this project, in (more or less) chronological order:
+A breakdown of the tasks to be completed for the production of this project, in (more or less) chronological order:

 - ~~Get acquainted with Processing for Android.
 Create a few sketches, make sure they run, and test location services and accelorometer.~~